JamieCFreeman/3prime-tag-seq/README.md

 # 3prime-tag-seq

-Process reads from Lexogen QuantSeq libraries, which use a 3' tag approach for RNAseq.
+Process reads from Lexogen QuantSeq FWD libraries, which use a 3' tag approach for RNAseq.
+This library prep results in reads that  are strand-specific on the forward strand.
+When sequenced single-end, the read starts with sequencing primer 1 and reads into the insert.
+Sequencing primer 2 is after the polyA tail.
+If insert size is small, the read one may read into the polyA tail.

 Currently following approach outlined on Lexogen's website: https://www.lexogen.com/quantseq-data-analysis/ along with some QC steps, which consists of: